sergiofontes/lean-bem/README.md

 - Elements can be nested inside each other.
 - You can have any number of nesting levels.
 - An element is always part of a block, not another element.
-  - This means that element names *can't* define a hierarchy, such as `block_element-element-one_element-two` 🚫.
+  - This means that element names *can't* define a hierarchy, such as `block_element-element-one_element-two`. 🚫

 ### 👩🏻‍💻
 ```html